 Some providers, like Spectrum, include a modem in all their home broadband plans but will charge you a $5 rental fee for a router if you don’t have one.

-In general, purchasing your own modem router combo will give you greater control and flexibility over the equipment you desire, the technology you need, and the aesthetic you require in your home.
+In general, purchasing your own modem-router combo will give you greater control and flexibility over the equipment you desire, the technology you need, and the aesthetic you require in your home.
 For example, if you want a mesh system, Xfinity only provides that with some of its higher-tier plans.
-Tech enthusiasts, gamers, and heavy streamers may want a unit that delivers faster speeds and come with the latest Wi-Fi 6 or Wi-Fi 6E technology, while those with an eye for design may not want a clunky black box sitting on the shelf and instead may opt for a more discrete modem design.
-These choices and options would not have been possible with a rental, where your ISP will assign you whatever modem that they have in stock.
+Tech enthusiasts, gamers, and heavy streamers may want a unit that delivers faster speeds and comes with the latest Wi-Fi 6 or Wi-Fi 6E technology, while those with an eye for design may not want a clunky black box sitting on the shelf and instead may opt for a more discrete modem design.
+These choices and options would not have been possible with a rental, where your ISP will assign you whatever modem they have in stock.

 For those who aren’t too tech-savvy, renting a modem, at least initially, will give you access to your ISP’s tech service department.
 Your ISP will be able to help you with the initial setup and diagnose issues and problems when they arise.
 This can be a good starting point for those who have never personally set up their own modems previously, and once you feel more comfortable, you can always graduate to your own equipment.

 Like the transition from Wi-Fi 5 to Wi-Fi 6 in the router world, DOCSIS 3.0 and DOCSIS 3.1 are technical specifications used in cable modems.
 The newer DOCSIS 3.1 standard is more futureproof and delivers faster speeds.

 While DOCSIS 3.0 supports a maximum upstream speed of 200Mbps and a maximum downstream speed of 1Gbps, DOCSIS 3.1 promises to be 10x faster at downloads with a downstream speed of up to 10Gbps.